 The imagery of the weavers and spinners of fate shows us how our choices and actions influence our future and our past.
 In my opinion, this image also shows something else fundamentally important; how our life thread is part of a bigger web, how it joins other life threads and sometimes leaves them again to join new ones.
 In other words, it shows how connected lives are.
 How our actions and choices impact others and the whole.

-I fully acknowledge that some of my thinking is very speculative and may indeed by faulty.
-I do not claim to know any truth.
+I fully acknowledge that some of my thinking is very speculative and may indeed be faulty.
+I do not claim to know any absolute truth.
+(Does such a thing even exist?)
 This is just a presentation of my ideas.

 You are likely to find that my take on the Norns and the concept of fate differs somewhat from the portrayal by a number of other fiction creators who set their stories in the Viking Age.